 Since Mo’Nique threw that TV set down the stairs in ‘Precious’, it’s been a relatively quiet seven years for her.
 But the way she sweeps into ‘Almost Christmas’ – a mostly delightful domestic comedy suffused with real family warmth – you’d think she never left the spotlight.
 Playing a successful backup singer intent on bringing cheer (plus a bit of discipline) to a family in desperate need of it, the Oscar winner supercharges what might have been a generic affair.

-The comfortably upper-middle-class Meyers have recently lost their matriarch, as well as her prized box of recipes.
-Even as they gather for a family Christmas in their Alabama home, sadness tinges every exchange.
-But regardless, they show up with their luggage and half-buried tensions: Two competitive adult sisters, Rachel and Cheryl (Gabrielle Union and Kimberly Elise), can barely speak to each other.
-Rising political star Christian (Romany Malco) can’t escape his chattering cell phone.
-And the baby of the clan, college football player Evan (Jesse T. Usher), quietly nurses an addiction to pain pills, administered to block out the pain of motherly loss.
+The comfortably upper-middle-class Meyer clan have recently lost their matriarch, as well as her prized box of recipes.
+As they gather for Christmas in their Alabama home, sadness tinges every exchange.
+And so they show up with their luggage and half-buried tensions: two competitive adult sisters, Rachel and Cheryl (Gabrielle Union and Kimberly Elise), can barely speak to each other.
+Rising political star Christian (Romany Malco) can’t escape his chattering cellphone.
+And the baby of the gang, college football player Evan (Jessie Usher), quietly nurses an addiction to pain pills.
+It’s up to Danny Glover as the recently widowed Walter to hold it all together.

-But it’s Danny Glover as the recently widowed Walter who anchors Almost Christmas in a regal sense of resiliency.
-The movie takes a few calamitous turns at its climax, dangerously approaching broad slapstick and villainizing a character we’ve come to love.
+The movie takes a few calamitous turns at the climax, dangerously approaching broad slapstick and villainising a character we’ve come to love.
 But mainly, it’s a fun and boisterous countdown to the big meal.
-Paradoxically, the moments that stick with you are the film’s quietest: Walter improvises his way through baking a pie, the scents coaxing out a wide smile on his face.
-And when that dessert is finally sampled, the memories that come flooding back require no words.
+Paradoxically, the moments that stick with you are the film’s quietest: Walter improvises his way through baking a pie, the scent of it slapping a wide smile on his face.
+And when that dessert is finally sampled, the memories that come flooding back need no words.